St Mark's Episcopal Church, St Louis, Missouri

 A video of the organ being unloaded from the truck may be found here.

 A video of the instrument may be seen here.
 See also the church's website here.
 A compact disc of Dr. Barbara Raedeke playing the St. Mark's organ can be obtained from Raven Pipe Organ CDs.
+A more recent recording by the Organ Media Foundation may be seen here.

 The new organ replaced a two-manual-and-pedal instrument built by the Aeolian-Skinner Organ Company of Boston, Massachusetts, Op.
 979 of 1938.